ColumPaget/distroflash.lua/README.md

 ## Perfect, runs live and installs from live environment

   * AntiX Linux 19
+  * ArchLinux 2020.03.01
+  * Bodhi Linux 5.0.0
+  * Deepin Community Desktop 1002
   * MX Linux 19.1
-  * Bodhi Linux 5.0.0
-  * Trisquel-mini 8.0
   * Linux Mint 19.3
   * Ubuntu Desktop 18.04.4
   * LUbuntu Desktop 19.10
+  * Manjaro 20.1.2
   * KUbuntu Desktop 19.10
   * KNOPPIX 8.6.1
   * Peppermint 10
   * Porteus 3.2.2
-	* ArchLinux 2020.03.01
   * PCLinuxOS 2020.02
+  * Slackware 14.2
+  * Trisquel-mini 8.0
+  * ZorinOS 15.3

 ## Finiky, can be made to install

   * TinyCorePlus              - has to be told path to core.gz to install (see 'Finiky installs' below)
   * Puppy Linux slacko 6.3.2  - complex install process (see 'Finiky installs' below)
   * Puppy Linux tahr 6.0.5    - complex install process (see 'Finiky installs' below)
   * Salix 14.2                - has to be told to install from harddrive, and given both the device name and path to files on disk
   * Calculate Linux           - has been seen to install to a vm.
 Installer has issues with some graphics cards.
   * CentOS Linux 8.1          - has been seen to install to a vm.
 Installer crashes on some hardware.

 ## Runs live.
 Might also install from usb to hard-drive if you really know how and the wind is in the right direction